stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 Most important of all, we did not retreat without further investigation; for having come this far, we were loath to be balked by anything short of certain disaster.
 Anyway, what we must have suspected was altogether too wild to believe.
 Such things did not happen in any normal world.
-It was probably sheer irrational instinct which made us dim our single torch&mdash;tempted no longer by the decadent and sinister sculptures that leered menacingly from the oppressive walls&mdash;and which softened our progress to a cautious tiptoeing and crawling over the increasingly littered floor and heaps of debris.
+It was probably sheer irrational instinct which made us dim our single torch--tempted no longer by the decadent and sinister sculptures that leered menacingly from the oppressive walls--and which softened our progress to a cautious tiptoeing and crawling over the increasingly littered floor and heaps of debris.

-  Danforth&rsquo;s eyes as well as nose proved better than mine, for it was likewise he who first noticed the queer aspect of the debris after we had passed many half-choked arches leading to chambers and corridors on the ground level.
+  Danforth's eyes as well as nose proved better than mine, for it was likewise he who first noticed the queer aspect of the debris after we had passed many half-choked arches leading to chambers and corridors on the ground level.
 It did not look quite as it ought after countless thousands of years of desertion, and when we cautiously turned on more light we saw